lumynou5/github-release-action/README.md

 - `tag-template`
   The template of the Git tag.
 Default: `v{version}`.
 - `major-tag-template`
   The template of the Git tag of the major version.
 Default: `v{major}`.
+Empty for no major tag.
 - `name-template`
   The template of the GitHub release.
 Default: `v{version}`.
 - `is-draft`